ajdemski/Independent-Project/README/README.md

 # _Language Suggester_

 _The Language Suggester is a project created by Aaron Demski.
 The repository includes index.html, css/styles.css, and the README folder.
-This website provides information all about me!_
+This website gives you a code language as an output based on what you input in the questions, answer them all to find out what code language will best suite you!_

 # _Technologies Used_